software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 21
 >
 > Plan the tasks for the seventh user story, "{{site.sprint_2_user_story_7}}".
-Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > Create an issue for each task.
 Set the Sprint milestone and add the issues to the backlog.
->
-> Tips for the tasks:
->
-> - The nofitication can be implemented for example using the Material UI's [Snackbar](https://mui.com/material-ui/react-snackbar/) component
 >
 > The Scrum Team's UI Designer's vision is that the implementation could look something like this:
 >